CodeLinaro-mirror/la_platform_tools_gpu/atom/README.md

 ```go
 func (g Group) Index(index uint64) (baseAtomID ID, subgroup *Group)
 ```
-Index returns the item with the specified index.
+Index returns the item at the specified index.
 If the item refers directly to an atom identifier then the atom identifier is returned in baseAtomID and subgroup is assigned nil.
 If the item is a sub-group then baseAtomID is returned as the lowest atom identifier found in the sub-group and subgroup is assigned the sub-group pointer.

 #### func (Group) IndexOf

 ```go
 func (g Group) IndexOf(atomID ID) uint64
 ```
-IndexOf returns the item index that refers directly to, or contains the given atom identifer.
+IndexOf returns the item index that ID refers directly to, or contains the given atom identifer.

 #### func (*Group) Insert